Single-Family Rental Homes

 One of the top advantages of buying a single family rental property is that it is a great way to save for retirement.
 A single family rental property is a good source of regular passive income.
 The rent is often used to pay off the mortgage for the property.
-Once the mortgage has been fully paid, the landlord has the choice whether to hold the rental property for a monthly check or sell it for lump sum profit.
+Once the mortgage has been fully paid, the landlord has the choice of whether to hold the rental property for a monthly check or sell it for a lump sum profit.

 Rental property owners also have significant tax benefits, which is one of the advantages of buying a single family rental property.
 The IRS allows tax deductions for property tax, repairs, and ordinary and necessary expenses for managing the rental property.
-Costs of supplies and materials, as well as maintenance and repairs needed to keep the property in good condition are also deductible.
+Costs of supplies and materials, as well as maintenance and repairs needed to keep the property in good condition, are also deductible.
 The biggest benefit is writing off depreciation, which can save you thousands each year in taxes.

 Long-Term Capital Gains

-Single family rental property investors purchase properties to rent them out, with the expectation that the property value will increase in the long-term.
+Single-family rental property investors purchase properties to rent them out, with the expectation that the property value will increase in the long term.
 Landlords can sell their single family rental properties at a profit when the market conditions are right.
 This is especially profitable for real estate investors who leveraged their rental property investments.

 Investment With Leverage

-You can buy a single family rental property with 20-25% down payment and a mortgage loan for the balance.
+You can buy a single family rental property with a 20-25% down payment and a mortgage loan for the balance.
 In other words, you get a $100,000 investment for a $20,000 cash payment which means you are using a relatively small percentage of your funds to make the purchase.
-In order for the leverage to work in your favor, the real estate prices in that location should not decline.
+For the leverage to work in your favor, the real estate prices in that location should not decline.
 In real estate markets where prices fall significantly, homeowners can end up owing more money on the house than the house is actually worth.
 With good credit, it is not difficult to get financing for a rental property. ‘

 A Tangible Investment

-A single family rental property is a tangible asset unlike financial investments such as stocks, bonds, mutual funds and other financial instruments.
+A single family rental property is a tangible asset unlike financial investments such as stocks, bonds, mutual funds, and other financial instruments.
 You can call it your own and it lets you have better control over it.
 You can sell it whenever you want to.

-Unlike the stock market, the real estate market is not prone to sudden and extreme fluctuations of price.
+Unlike the stock market, the real estate market is not prone to sudden and extreme fluctuations in price.
 Certain factors such as population growth and growing demand for housing and rentals ensure that the investment you make on a single family rental property will be a profitable one.

 Increase In Wealth